 Patti is President of the Board of Trustees of the C. Wallace Stuard Sailing Foundation and a current member of the Legal Committee and former Board Member of the Corinthian Yacht Club of Cape May.

-Patti has handled pro bono matters for the Homeless Advocacy Project, the Senior Law Center of Philadelphia, the Support Center for Child Advocates and Volunteers for the Indigent (VIP) Tangled Title Program, and recently completed training to handles cases through the Support Center for Child Advocates.
+Patti has handled pro bono matters for the Homeless Advocacy Project, the Senior Law Center of Philadelphia, the Support Center for Child Advocates and Volunteers for the Indigent (VIP) Tangled Title Program.

 Bar and Court Admissions